TestRoots/travistorrent-site/page_details.md

 Mining Travis CI and linking it to GitHub data poses several difficulties:

-- The official Ruby client is ill-suited for batch-aquiring logs (both due to a resource leak and because it does not fetch all logs).
+- The official Ruby client is ill-suited for batch-acquiring logs (both due to a resource leak and because it does not fetch all logs).
 - Establishing a connection between GitHub and Travis CI build logs is all but trivial.